-When a seller counter offers with a lower price that the home is listed from your initial purchase offer, you can counter offer back to the seller with a higher purchase price than you originally offered but lower than what the seller counter offered.
-Counter offers can go back and forth until a mutual price is agreed on between both parties.
+When a seller counteroffers with a lower price than the home is listed from the initial purchase offer, buyers can counter-offer back to the seller with a higher purchase price than they originally offered but lower than what the seller counter-offered.
+Counteroffers can go back and forth until a mutual price is agreed on between both parties.

 No Counter Offers

-When you submit a low ball real estate purchase offer, some sellers will not respond back with a counter offer.
+When homebuyers submit a low ball real estate purchase offer, some sellers will not respond back with a counteroffer.
 The seller may also not respond back with a counter offer and demand the full listing price.
-Properties with multiple offers normally go into a bidding war and the seller does not have to counter offer on every single offer the seller gets.
+Properties with multiple offers normally go into a bidding war.
+The seller does not have to counter offer on every single offer the seller gets.
 The seller can review the multiple offers and decide to counter offer the home buyer of the seller’s choice.
 The seller will await the home bidder’s response before he or she might counter a different offer.
 Not every real estate purchase offer needs to be countered by the seller.
 The seller can pick and choose which contract offer is best and will counter that particular contract.
-Once the seller’s counter offer is accepted by the home buyer, than a deal is struct by both parties.
+Once the seller’s counteroffer is accepted by the home buyer than a deal is struck by both parties.